Psychiatric Service Dogs

 Help and companionship

-Psychiatric service dogs provide a reason for a person to get out of bed and can encourage a person to be more active and get out for a walk and be more social.
+Psychiatric service dogs can provide a reason for a person to get out of bed and can encourage a person to be more active and get out for a walk and be more social.
 They can also help the handler maintain a routine.
-In addition to helping with clinical symptoms, studies have shown that a PSD can also soothe feelings of loneliness and sadness, calm racing thoughts and irritability, and reduce aggression and agitation.
+In addition to helping with clinical symptoms, studies have shown that for most people suffering from PTSD or anxiety disorder, a PSD may also soothe feelings of loneliness and sadness, calm racing thoughts and irritability, and reduce aggression and agitation.

 In addition to their skills in helping with psychiatric conditions, our dogs are taught all the behaviors required to pass the Public Access Test and meet or exceed the minimum standards of training established by the International Association of Assistance Dogs Partners (IAADP).
 You'll be able to safely and reliably take your service dog to work, to school, to the mall, restaurant, etc.